Legal Process for Wrongful Death Claims in San Diego

 • Negotiate with insurance companies or defense attorneys to reach a fair settlement.

-A skilled personal injury attorney knows how to counter lowball offers and ensure you receive the compensation you deserve.
+A skilled wrongful death attorney knows how to counter lowball offers and ensure you receive the compensation you deserve.
 If a fair settlement cannot be reached, the case will proceed to trial.

 If your case goes to trial, your attorney will represent you in court and present a compelling argument to the judge and jury.
 Trial proceedings include: